Mike Rounds: Tenure

 Rounds served as a member of the Governors' Council at the Bipartisan Policy Center.
 He was the 2008 Chair of the Midwestern Governors Association.

-Issues
+Political positions

 Research centers

 Rounds's 2010 Initiative established ten research centers at state-supported universities.
 In the program's first four years, the state's first five research centers generated an estimated $59 million in federal and private funding, with an estimated $110 million economic impact.

 Abortion

 On February 22, 2006, the state legislature of South Dakota passed an act banning all medical abortions except those necessary to save the mother's life.
 Rounds signed the act on March 6 and the ban was to have taken effect on July 1, 2006, but did not, because of a court challenge.
 A referendum on repealing H.B.
 1215 was placed on the ballot for the November 2006 statewide election due to a petition.
 On May 30, over 38,000 signatures were filed, more than twice the 17,000 required to qualify.
 Voters repealed the law on November 7, 2006, the day of Rounds's reelection.